bgamari/ghc-wiki-import/hackathon.md

 - Lyle Kopnicky (lyle AT rentrak DOT com), interested in learning more about compiling Haskell.
 - [
-  Lee Pike](http://www.cs.indiana.edu/~lepike/), interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.
+  Lee Pike](http://www.cs.indiana.edu/~lepike/), Galois.
+Interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.